 Help others: Click Here to send review or send us your review to reviews@threebestrated.ca.
 Negative and positive review will be used for rating.
 Make a difference.

-The Woodland Cultural Centre (WCC) was established in October 1972.
-The Woodland Cultural Centre (WCC) has a key role in knowledge and learning through its program offerings, including museums, language, education, library and arts.
-The WCC serves to preserve, promote and strengthen Indigenous language, culture, art and history, bringing the story of the Hodinohsho:ni people of the Eastern Woodlands to life through innovative exhibitions and programs.
-As a centre of excellence, Woodland Cultural Centre envisions a future where Hodinohsho:ni people will speak their language, know and practice their culture, and share their history.
-The Woodland Cultural Center offers free admission for Children (4 and under).
+Woodland Cultural Centre (WCC) was established in October 1972 and has since played a pivotal role in knowledge and education through its diverse program offerings, encompassing museums, language, education, library, and the arts.
+Its fundamental mission revolves around preserving, promoting, and fortifying Indigenous language, culture, art, and history, effectively bringing the rich narrative of the Hodinohshoni people of the Eastern Woodlands to life.
+This is achieved through innovative exhibitions and a range of engaging programs.
+As a beacon of excellence in this field, the Woodland Cultural Centre aspires to a future where Hodinohsho:ni people will fluently speak their language, ardently uphold and practice their culture, and proudly share their unique history.

 Specialty: